Taube Foundation for Jewish Life & Culture: Founder

-Tad Taube is the chairman and founder of the Taube Foundation for Jewish Life & Culture.
-He also serves as president of the Koret Foundation.
-He is chairman and founder of the Woodmont Companies, a diversified real estate investment and management organization.
-He has served as trustee of the University of Notre Dame de Namur, the University of San Francisco, and as governor of Hebrew University in Jerusalem.
+Tad Taube was the chairman and founder of the Taube Foundation for Jewish Life & Culture.
+He also served as president of the Koret Foundation.
+He was chairman and founder of the Woodmont Companies, a diversified real estate investment and management organization.
+He also served as trustee of the University of Notre Dame de Namur, the University of San Francisco, and as governor of Hebrew University in Jerusalem.

-At his alma mater, Stanford University, Taube is founder and advisory board chair of the Taube Center for Jewish Studies, which was established in 1986.
-He is a member of the Board of Overseers of the Hoover Institution and serves on its Executive Committee, and was founder and past chairman of the advisory board of the Stanford Institute for Economic Policy Research (SIEPR).
-In addition, Taube is past chair of the Stanford Athletic Board.
-His involvement in Stanford Athletics includes his family's principal gift to Stanford's Taube Family Tennis Stadium and his significant support of Stanford's new football stadium, built in 2006.
+At his alma mater, Stanford University, Taube was founder and advisory board chair of the Taube Center for Jewish Studies, which was established in 1986.
+He was a member of the Board of Overseers of the Hoover Institution and serves on its executive committee, and was founder and past chairman of the advisory board of the Stanford Institute for Economic Policy Research (SIEPR).
+In addition, Taube was a chair of the Stanford Athletic Board.
+His involvement in Stanford Athletics included his family's principal gift to Stanford's Taube Family Tennis Stadium and his significant support of Stanford's new football stadium, built in 2006.
+Taube died September 13, 2025.